lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 ### Custom user id generation

 You can generate your own user ids by setting [`generateCustomUserId()`](/reference/configure/lucia-configurations#generatecustomuserid), which can either be synchrnous or asynchronous.
-You can return on `null` to let your database handle the user id generation.

 If you need to generate a cryptographically random string consisting of alphabets and numbers, Lucia provides [`generateRandomString()`](/reference/api/server-api#generaterandomstring).
 This function uses the [`nanoid`](https://github.com/ai/nanoid) package.